-What t We Do: What We Don't Do: \bigcirc We tie pay to performance.
-The majority of executive pay is at risk.
-NO tax gross-up payments for any amounts considered excess parachute payments. \bigcirc We use three-year cliff vesting for our restricted stock units to encourage retention and a long-term perspective.
-NO single-trigger payments upon a change in control. \bigcirc Named Executive Officers and Directors are subject to significant stock ownership requirements.
-NO excessive perquisites. \bigcirc We have a robust clawback policy.
-NO hedging or pledging of Company stock. \bigcirc We conduct annual risk assessments of our compensation plans.
-NO employment agreements with our Named Executive Officers. \bigcirc We have an independent Compensation Committee.
-NO re-pricing of stock options without shareholder approval. \bigcirc The Compensation Committee has an independent compensation consultant.
-NO guaranteed bonuses.
+What We Do: We tie pay to performance.
+The majority of executive pay is We use three-year ratable vesting for our restricted stock units to encourage retention and a long-term perspective.
+Named Executive Officers and Directors are subject to significant stock ownership requirements.
+Half (50%) of the long-term incentive value granted to Named Executive Officers is contingent on the Company's performance over a 3-year period.
+We have caps on both the annual incentive and long-term incentive payouts.
+We have a robust clawback policy.
+We conduct annual risk assessments of our compensation We have an independent Compensation Committee.
+The Compensation Committee has an independent compensation consultant.
 We benchmark our compensation practices to peers with which we compete for talent.